 He was wounded by a spear which he shattered with his shield edge and attacked his assailant before being wounded in the side by another spear, Wulmaer the youthful, son of Wulfstan, pulled out the spear and now severely wounded, Byrhtnoth managed to rally his followers biding them to "go forward and bear them well".
 He was then attacked by several Vikings and badly wounded in the arm, dropped his sword and was hacked down.

 On realising their leader was dead, most of the Saxon army fled into the woods behind the battlefield.
-Brihtnoth's own retainers fought on to avenge his death, killing large numbers of the enemy before they too were slain.
+Brihtnoth's retainers fought to avenge his death, killing large numbers of the enemy before they too were slain.
 A Saxon known as Eadweard the Long is said to have singlehandedly shattered the Viking shield wall and killed several before he too was cut down.

-Byrhtnoth's body was discovered after the battle, his head was missing, but his gold-hilted sword still remained by his body.
+Byrhtnoth's body was discovered after the battle, his head was missing, but his gold-hilted sword remained by his body.
 He was buried at Ely Cathedral, alongside Archbishop Wulfstan.
-In life he had been a patron of the cathedral.
+In life, he had been a patron of the cathedral.
 His widow Ælfflæd later gave Ely Cathedral a tapestry celebrating his deeds.

 In the aftermath of the battle, the ineffectual English king, Ethelred the Redeless attempted to buy peace with a payment of £10,000 to the Vikings.

 A surviving 325-line fragment of Old English poetry describes the events of the battle.
 The poem is incomplete, its beginning and ending both having been lost.
-One of the finest battle poems in English literary history, it features vivid and dramatic combat scenes and strongly expresses of the Anglo-Saxon ethos of loyalty to a leader.
-The poem enshrines the memories of the men who fought and lost their lives in the battle protecting their homeland and countrymen, and is embellished with many speeches attributed to the warriors, especially Byrhtnoth, who in the poem embodies many of the virtues that where admired by Anglo-Saxons, and is compared often to the hero Beowulf.
+One of the finest battle poems in English literary history, it features vivid and dramatic combat scenes and strongly expresses the Anglo-Saxon ethos of loyalty to a leader.
+The poem enshrines the memories of the men who fought and lost their lives in the battle protecting their homeland and countrymen and is embellished with many speeches attributed to the warriors, especially Byrhtnoth, who in the poem embodies many of the virtues that were admired by Anglo-Saxons, and is compared often to the hero Beowulf.
 The complete poem was first transmitted orally, then written down in a lost manuscript in the East Saxon dialect and now survives as a fragment in the West Saxon form, possibly that of a scribe active at the Monastery of Worcester late in the eleventh century.